jgalar/PyConCanada2017/README.md

 As you can see in the demo below, we now see all the syscalls and C functions that go into the execution of our Python web server!

-Of course, this is way too much information if you're not working on some very precise problem within CPython.
-However, it shows how easily LTTng can be used to collect pretty much any information you need to understand what is going on on your system.
+Of course, this is way too much information if you are not debugging a very precise problem within CPython.
+However, it shows how easily LTTng can be used to collect pretty much any information you need to understand what is going on at any layer of your system.

 [![asciicast](https://asciinema.org/a/zhmsHbufyn1HiWXWhlB1HGL3U.png)](https://asciinema.org/a/zhmsHbufyn1HiWXWhlB1HGL3U)